Oghma-Infinium/Apostasy/README.md

 **Modlist Support: [Waking Dreams](https://discord.gg/4WwqfK5yHg)**

-> [!IMPORTANT]
+>[!IMPORTANT]
-Apostasy requires the four free AE mods (Fishing, Rare Curios, Survival Mode, and Saints and Seducers) included in the Skyrim Anniversary Edition update from November 2021.
+>Apostasy requires the four free AE mods (Fishing, Rare Curios, Survival Mode, and Saints and Seducers) included in the Skyrim Anniversary Edition update from November 2021.

+>[!WARNING]
-**You must update Skyrim to the latest version (1.6.1170) on Steam to install this list.**
+>You must update Skyrim to the latest version (1.6.1170) on Steam to install this list.

 # Contents
 - [Attention](#attention)